MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/copilot-preview-toggle.md

 - Chat history is not saved when switching between the GA state and the preview state.
 - The preview toggle is not available in Power BI Desktop.
 The Copilot chat pane in Power BI Desktop is not yet generally available making **all Copilot Desktop experiences in a preview state.**
 - The state of the preview toggle **persists across sessions and tabs within the same browser**.
 For example, if you enable the preview experience in Microsoft Edge and then open the Copilot experience in a new report in Microsoft Edge, Copilot will remain in the preview state.
 - The state of the preview toggle **does not persist across different browser types**.
-For example, if you enable the preview experience in Microsoft Edge and then open the Copilot experience within Google Chrome, Copilot will default to the GA experience.
+For example, if you enable the preview experience in Microsoft Edge and then open the Copilot experience within Google Chrome, Copilot will default to the generally available experience.